natm/ziron-scripts/README.md

 [![MIT licensed](https://img.shields.io/badge/license-MIT-blue.svg)](https://raw.githubusercontent.com/natm/cctv-gif-buffer/master/LICENSE)

 A selection of scripts for working with the [Ziron developer API](https://zironuk.atlassian.net/wiki/spaces/docs/pages/524317/Overview).
+Written in Python 3 using Pandas for data analysis.

 [Ziron](https://www.ziron.com/) are a voice and messaging provider, based in the UK offering SIP termination / trunk services.
 I am not affiliated with them, I'm just a customer.